tidepool-org/dfaker/developer_documentation.md

 ##Using the command line tools

 The command line tools were built using python's argparse.
 They allow the user to override the default dfaker settings and customize the output data file.
-Default settings are stored in a params dictionary and look like this:
+Default settings are stored in a `params` object and look like this:
 ```python
 params = {
         'datetime' : datetime.strptime('2015-01-01 00:00', '%Y-%m-%d %H:%M'), #default datetime settings